SatoryKono/ChEMBL_data_acquisition/README_EN.md

 `CHEMBL_DA_BASE_PATH` environment variable relocates the directory to `<base>/logs` while keeping the `<program>_<YYYYMMDD>.log` naming scheme.
 Tests and operational runbooks rely on this pattern to locate artefacts, so the file stem must not be renamed or rotated differently.
+The legacy `python scripts/get_data.py` wrapper reuses the same helper while preserving its historical per-run suffix: each invocation produces `logs/get_data_<YYYYMMDD_HHMMSS>.log` and forwards the timestamp as the run identifier for downstream manifests.

 ### Determinism verification order